 If you’re serious about seeing the pink dolphins take the official tour organised by Hong Kong DolphinWatch.
 It obviously costs more than HK$ 25, but at least they guarantee that you spot a pink dolphin.
 And if you don’t, you’re allowed to go on the tour again.
 Read about our experience on the Hong Kong DolphinWatch Tour.

-5. Plan A Staycation At The Tai O Heritage Hotel
+5. Visit The Tai O Heritage Hotel

 The Tai O Heritage Hotel is a former police station situated on a small hill next to the Tai O Ferry Pier.
 The building converted into the hotel in 2012, and includes nine colonial-style rooms and suites with sea views and a roof-top restaurant.